jmslocum16/c2c-competition-guide/README.md

 Once your program is successfully submitted, you can watch your program play against any other program!
 If you navigate to the "Start" page, you can start a game between any two submitted programs.
 The Code2College team has provided a number of programs for you to test your program against that have the team name [c2c], but you can also run your program against itself, or against other students' programs, to see how you stack up!

 For now, just type in your chosen team name and upload basic_program.py.
+It should fail the submission, saying that it made an invalid move.
+That is expected.

 ## Day 2
 Once you've modified your program to be a little more interesting, and change the column it plays in depending on the state of the board, you can submit it to the competition website